bain3/pronotepy/README.md

 ## Introduction

-This is a Python API wrapper for the PRONOTE student administration service.
-Every function was tested on a student account, but the API should support parent accounts, too.
-This project does **not** use the HYPERPLANNING API provided by PRONOTE, because its main goal is to make programming with PRONOTE a lot easier for students who are still learning.
+Pronotepy is a Python API wrapper for the PRONOTE student administration service.
+It mainly focuses on student accounts but has limited support for teacher accounts as well.
+This project does **not** use the official HYPERPLANNING API provided by PRONOTE, which is inaccessible to students.

 ## About